The Watcher

 Testing mechanics in Flutter

 Parallel to the concept development, the coding in Flutter started.
 The most essential ideas were tested first, like dividing the game in to two phases: Move and Do not move.
-The sensitivity of movement detection of the "do not move" phase were adjusted, and the feedback given to the user explored through different signals like vibrations and sound
+The sensitivity of movement detection of the "do not move" phase were adjusted, and the feedback given to the user explored through different signals like vibrations and sound.

 Playtesting - was it fun?